Primary

 Squat to at least parallel before each jump, using your arms for momentum on the way up.
 Land softly through your whole foot and immediately descend into the next rep without pausing.

-Want Squat Jumps (Cardio) in your program?
+See where Squat Jumps (Cardio) fits in your weekly plan

 Stand with feet shoulder-width apart.